nitin-dominic/NR/_projects/1_project.md

     print ("Excess Green pyramids successfully calculated")
 ```

-5. Sharpening the image so the objects (crops & weeds) details are highlighted
+**5. Image sharpening**

+  Sharpening the image so the objects (crops & weeds) details are highlighted.
 The Excess Green image is sharpened using convolution, and then a binary raster is created by applying a threshold.

 ```
 sharpen_ExGreen = arcpy.ia.Convolution(ExGreen, 20)